DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/12-05 Kingdom Heartsify.md

 # Player Action Abstraction
 - Data assets for actions the player can perform via inputs
 - The asset itself is empty.
-It is simply used
+It is simply used to bridge inputs with animations and effects.
+- This will allow us to easily swap out or add animations and effects without needing to change input handling code.

+# Player Input Processing
+- Input handling code will no longer directly trigger animations or effects
+- Instead, inputs will add player actions to a list of actions that have been performed.
+- For example, pressing the attack button will add a "Primary Attack" action to the list.
+- A list could look like: Primary, Primary, Dodge, Secondary